Anne Mensah

 Anne Mensah is a British broadcasting executive, and vice-president of content at Netflix.

+Early life and education

-Mensah was educated at Sedgehill School in Catford, south London, followed by the University of Exeter, where she earned a degree in American and Commonwealth arts.
+Mensah's mother was a Canadian teacher and father a Ghanaian accountant.
+She grew up in Lewisham and has described her childhood as normal.
+She was educated at Sedgehill School in Catford, south London, including an A-level in film.
+At the University of Exeter she earned a degree in American and Commonwealth arts.

+Career

+Mensah's early jobs included working in retailer BHS and at a hairdresser.

+After university she became a trainee at Carlton Television.
+She was Head of Independent Drama at the BBC as well as Head of Drama for BBC Scotland, and then Director of Drama and Sky Studios at Sky UK.
+In 2019 she joined Netflix.

 In October 2021, she was ranked third in the Powerlist 2022 rankings of the most influential black people in the UK.

-Mensah was Head of Independent Drama at the BBC as well as Head of Drama for BBC Scotland, and then Director of Drama and Sky Studios at Sky UK.